Spanish flu: Misdiagnosis

 Because the virus that caused the disease was too small to be seen under a microscope at the time, there were problems with correctly diagnosing it.
 The bacterium Haemophilus influenzae was instead mistakenly thought to be the cause, as it was big enough to be seen and was present in many, though not all, patients.
-For this reason, a vaccine that was used against that bacillus did not make an infection rarer but did decrease the death rate.
+For this reason, a vaccine that was used against that bacillus did not make infection rarer but did decrease the death rate.

 During the deadly second wave there were also fears that it was in fact plague, dengue fever, or cholera.
-Another common misdiagnosis was typhus, which was common in circumstances of social upheaval, and was therefore also affecting Russia in the aftermath of the October Revolution.
-In Chile, the view of the country's elite was that the nation was in severe decline, and therefore doctors assumed that the disease was typhus caused by poor hygiene, and not an infectious one, causing a mismanaged response which did not ban mass gatherings.
+Another misdiagnosis was typhus, which was common in circumstances of social upheaval, and was therefore also affecting Russia in the aftermath of the October Revolution.
+In Chile, the view of the country's elite was that the nation was in severe decline, and therefore doctors assumed that the disease was typhus caused by poor hygiene, causing a mismanaged response which did not ban mass gatherings.